Between 1980 and 1991 I worked for

 Smith (2007-2011) - Project Konrad's View [which incorporates all the above] |

-here for latest [e-mail the
+[e-mail the

 author for earlier versions] |